RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ```sh
 cmd.exe /c start "Valheim" /high "C:\Program Files (x86)\Steam\steamapps\common\Valheim\valheim.exe"
 ```

+> The “/c” instructs the command prompt to execute whatever we type after it and then close.
+> Unlike a "/k", which would leave the window open.

 ![alt text](https://github.com/ZeroOneZero/Valheim-Modding-and-Performance/blob/main/images/cs-2.jpg?raw=true)

 - Click **OK** when finished.
 - **SHIFT+Right-Click** on the valheim shortcut
 - Select **Copy as path**
-- Open Steam and paste the clipboard contents into the Valheim Launch Options.
+- In Steam, paste the clipboard contents into the **Valheim Launch Options**.
-- Leave the original text typing the following after it.
+- Leave the pasted text alone and type the following after it.
+Ensuring to leave a space between the two.

 ```sh
  %command% -window-mode exclusive -screen-fullscreen
 ```